-- The Trustee Board shall be the sovereign and governing body of the Union and shall exercise all the powers of the Union, subject to the provisions of the Constitution and Regulations. - The Trustee Board shall further the aims and objects of the Union with the assistance of the Council. - 3.
-The Trustees shall act where possible in consultation with the Council. - The Trustee Board shall be responsible in particular for: - 1.
-The Union's long term objectives and strategy, - The Union's operating and capital expenditure budgets and any significant changes in them, - Strategic oversight of the Union's operations (both voluntary and commercial), including competent management, sound planning, adequate systems of internal control, adequate accounting, risk management and compliance with statutory and regulatory procedures, - 4.
+- 1. The Trustee Board shall be the sovereign and governing body of the Union and shall exercise all the powers of the Union, subject to the provisions of the Constitution and Regulations. - 2.
+The Trustee Board shall further the aims and objects of the Union with the assistance of the Council. - 3.
+The Trustees shall act where possible in consultation with the Council. - 4.
+The Trustee Board shall be responsible in particular for: - 1.
+The Union's long term objectives and strategy, - 2.
+The Union's operating and capital expenditure budgets and any significant changes in them, - 3.
+Strategic oversight of the Union's operations (both voluntary and commercial), including competent management, sound planning, adequate systems of internal control, adequate accounting, risk management and compliance with statutory and regulatory procedures, - 4.
 Personnel, particularly strategic re-organisations, - 5.
 Health and safety, - 6.
 Investment or borrowing of Union funds, and - 7.
 Reviewing performance in light of the Union's strategic direction. - 5.
-The Trustee Board shall: - Approve the Union's Annual Report and accounts, - 2.
-Approve any significant change in accounting practices, - Approve any major capital project and contract which is significant strategically or by its size, and - Approve the remuneration of the Sabbatical Officers and Union General Manager .
+The Trustee Board shall: - 1.
+Approve the Union's Annual Report and accounts, - 2.
+Approve any significant change in accounting practices, - 3.
+Approve any major capital project and contract which is significant strategically or by its size, - 4.
+Approve the remuneration of the Sabbatical Officers and Union Operations Manager, and - 5.
+Receive an update on Health and Safety related incidents concerning the Union at every meeting. - 5.6.
+Receive the yearly Budget